ozaki25/baseball-history/public/icon-placeholder.md

 #

-# Recommended: Use Fighters blue (#1e3a8a) background with baseball/F logo
+# Recommended: Use official header blue (#016298) background with baseball/F logo